runpod-workers/worker-vllm/README.md

 #### Optional:
 - `HUGGING_FACE_HUB_TOKEN`: Your Hugging Face token to access private or gated models.
 You can get your token [here](https://huggingface.co/settings/token).
 - `TOKENIZER`: The specified tokenizer to use.
 If you want to use the default tokenizer for the model, do not provide this docker argument at all.
-- `QUANTIZATION`: `awq` to use AWQ Quantization.
-Base model must be in AWQ format.
+- `QUANTIZATION`: `awq` to use AWQ Quantization (Base model must be in AWQ format). `squeezellm` for SqueezeLLM quantization - preliminary support.

 ### Compatible Models
 - LLaMA & LLaMA-2
 - Mistral
+- Yi
+- ChatGLM
+- Phi
 - MPT
 - OPT
 - Qwen